-Day 7: Agra
+DAY 7: AGRA

 Rise early and begin the day by viewing the Taj Mahal in all its glory as the sun is rising.
 To reach the Taj Mahal, you will board your group coach and drive through the awakening streets of Agra (an early start means that we can avoid the heat and crowds at the Taj Mahal later in the day).
 Disembarking the coach, you will board smaller electric carts to continue to the entrance gate.
 After clearing security and baggage checks you will be admitted to the complex.
-Usually 2 hours is spent here; sightseeing is easy without many steps.
+Usually two hours is spent here; sightseeing is easy without many steps.
 For admission to the main mausoleum area, you are required to wear shoe covers (this may be provided on site - be prepared to bring an additional pair of socks).

 Return to your hotel to freshen up before visiting a marble inlay workshop.
 In the afternoon, explore the impressive Agra Fort.
-Sightseeing here involves approximately 1 and a half hours on foot and climbing of stairs.
+Sightseeing here involves approximately one and a half hours on foot and climbing of stairs.

 Please note: The Taj Mahal is currently undergoing renovations to its exterior.
-The work is done in phases so that visitors to the Taj will still be able to experience the beauty of this architectural wonder.
-The walls and minarets have already been restored to their earlier state of glory, but the work continues on other parts of the building.
+The work is estimated to be completed by December 2018 and will be done in phases so that visitors to the Taj will still be able to experience the beauty of this architectural wonder.

 Taj Mahal - One of the most recognisable monuments in the world, The Taj Mahal is a white marble monument found on the southern bank of the Yamuna River.
-The Taj Mahal was built by the Mughal Emperor Shah Jahan between the years 1631 -1648 in memory of his favourite wife, Mumtaz Mahal, who died in 1631.
+The Taj Mahal was built by the Mughal Emperor Shah Jahan between the years 1631 - 1648 in memory of his favourite wife, Mumtaz Mahal, who died in 1631.